Evergreen content stays relevant and drives traffic to your site, over a long period of time. Unlike other posts, it never becomes obsolete.

-There’s a case study made by Chris Fielden at Moz.
-It was made in back 2013, but it still makes sense.
+There's a case study made by Chris Fielden at Moz.
+It was made way back in 2013, but it still makes sense.
 Because evergreen is literally evergreen!

-Case study: Chris created come evergreen posts and updated it regularly.
+Case study: Chris created come evergreen posts and updated them regularly.
 He ensured that the posts returned great value to the readers.
-He was able to attract good links, rank for lateral search terms, and finally, increase his traffic by posting timeless content on his site.
+He was able to attract good links, rank for lateral search terms, and finally, increased his traffic by posting timeless content on his site.

-This is a proof that more people link to evergreen content than that of trending topic that becomes obsolete in a month or two.
+This is a proof that more people link to evergreen content than to trending topic that becomes obsolete in a week or two.

 This is a perfect example that creating evergreen content is worth your time and effort.

 How to create evergreen content?